Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 - sort your results for more pertinent insight

 :::tip
-Pro Tip: the URL of Xen Orchestra contains the search string, eg `home?s=power_state%3Arunning+`.
+Pro Tip: the URL of CloudVisor contains the search string, eg `home?s=power_state%3Arunning+`.
 You can share these URLs to your colleagues to share your search!
 :::

 ### Search examples